IFE Hynor Hydrogen Technology Center (IFE Hynor)

 IFE Hynor Hydrogen Technology Center (IFE Hynor) is a fuel cell and hydrogen technology test center owned and operated by IFE.

-IFE Hynor consists of the following main laboratories:
+IFE Hynor consists of the following research infrastructure:

 • PEM Water Electrolyser System Laboratory (33 kW)